-Eleventh graders for Semester 1 economics work with the online platform called MAISA Units, The Michigan Association of Intermediate School Administrators.
+Eleventh graders for Semester 1 economics work with the online platform MAISA Units.

-Unit 1 students focus on the fundamental economic problem of scarcity and build a foundation for how people, businesses, and societies respond to scarcity.
+In unit 1, students focus on the fundamental economic problem of scarcity and build a foundation for how people, businesses, and societies respond to scarcity.
 Unit 2 introduces students to the study of microeconomics.
 Students explore the market behavior of individual consumers and firms in an attempt to understand the decision-making process of households and businesses.
 Finally, unit 3 introduces students to the study of macroeconomics, focusing on the overall economy and measuring its performance.